nxdhf/pyMBoot/doc/usage_problem.md

 You can try to manually specify `vid`, `pid` or the corresponding `serial number`.
 Note that even if it is `uart`, its automatic search is based on `vid`, `pid`, so if your device's `vid`, `pid` is not in the list, it will not be found, you can open a `issues` with you device `vid`, `pid`.

-### Can I insert two devices with the same `vid, pid` at the same time?
+### Can I insert multiple devices with the same `vid, pid` at the same time?

-For `uart`, this is ok, because the serial number of the user-selected device will be recorded after the automatic search，which will not be repeated, but for other peripherals, this will not work, although the peripheral selection will still pop up, but because the record is `vid, pid`, the device that is finally opened will be the first device to be discovered.s
+For `uart`, this problem does not exist, because the serial number of the device selected by the user will be recorded after the automatic search, which will not be repeated.
+For other peripherals, `mboot` supports multiple insertion of the device.
+It will pop up the peripheral selection prompt, then you can select the appropriate device, and you can manually specify the details of the device.
+See [insert multiple devices with the same vid pid](insert_multiple_devices_with_the_same_vid_pid.md) in detail.

 ### Reading and writing the serial port in Linux sometimes makes mistakes, but the windows are normal？